 This best practice can be achieved by using the ‘Simplified Annual Benefit Statement’ template, which has been developed by the pensions industry.

 Using this statement in accordance with the associated guidelines will ensure that your members are provided with all of the required information, in a simple format that they can understand.
 The statement template and guidelines are both available online for you to use.

-- Signposting to Pension Wise when you send out annual benefit statements to members who are aged 50 or over.
+- Signposting to the Money and Pensions Service when you send out annual benefit statements to members who are aged 50 or over.

 - Sending additional information about the member’s investments in the scheme.

 You have a duty to disclose a variety of other information when it is requested by members, beneficiaries and unions.
 This includes, but is not limited to the chair’s statement, the statement of investment principles (SIP), the annual report and accounts, and information about scheme processes and service providers.

 You are free to go beyond legal minimums and proactively publish this information, or give additional information on request.
 You might wish to consider doing this if you are repeatedly asked for certain information, although when disclosing information you should consider commercial sensitivities and any confidentiality clauses in contracts into which you have entered.
 Where you have a statutory duty to provide information, you should make sure that any relevant contracts explicitly permit disclosure of such information.